Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/example-aws-configuration.md

 The above workflow assumes the archivist has access to the AWS server
   - AWS block all ports by default.
 A static IP address for anyone moving files to the server would be ideal.
 Barring that, limiting the range to a library staff vlan would be better than opening the SSH port to all of campus.
   - SSH keys are required to connect to the AWS server.
 There are various tools to generate these for Windows and Mac.
 Amazon has [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) on this process.
   - At Colgate, provisions were made for a remote worker without a static IP address by setting up an rsync script to move files from a server on campus that the worker did have access to, to the AWS server.
-This was preferred over whitelisting the entire VPN IP range, but setting that up is outside the scope of this document.
+This was preferred over allowlisting the entire VPN IP range, but setting that up is outside the scope of this document.

 ## Removing or Resizing the Ingest Volume